skylightio/skylight-docs/app/views/skylight/docs/chapters/_80-troubleshooting.md

 Generally, the reason you will see this error is because you're using a syntax we do not recognize (often a more complex or non-standard syntax).
 We've optimized for the most common syntax constructions and plan to support more in the future.

 When running across this error, please <%= link_to "report it", "./contributing#reporting-bugs-and-submitting-feedback" %> so we can learn what queries are important to our customers.
 If this error becomes too noisy, you can disable it by setting `log_sql_parse_errors: false` in your <%= link_to "config", "advanced-setup#setting-configuration-variables" %>.
+Alternately, you may selectively disable Skylight for certain noisy spans using <%= link_to "Skylight.mute", "./getting-more-from-skylight#mute" %>.

 ### Other Errors